 The Core Idea Behind Managing Your Time

-It’s also closely linked to what psychologists call executive function—those essential mental skills that help us plan, focus, remember instructions, and juggle multiple tasks.
+It’s also linked to what psychologists call executive function—those mental skills that help us plan, focus, remember instructions, and juggle multiple tasks.
 Getting a handle on time management often means strengthening these core cognitive abilities first.

-The key is not to prioritize what's on your schedule, but to schedule your priorities.
-By consciously deciding what truly matters, you can design a day that reflects your goals instead of reacting to endless demands.
+“The key is not to prioritize what’s on your schedule, but to schedule your priorities.”
+By deciding what truly matters, you can design a day that reflects your goals instead of reacting to endless demands.

 The Four Pillars of Effective Time Management

-Pillar | Core Function | Key Activities |
+| Pillar | Core Function | Key Activities |

-Planning | Setting clear, achievable goals and outlining the steps needed to reach them. | Creating to-do lists, setting daily or weekly objectives, breaking down large projects. |
+| Planning | Setting clear, achievable goals and outlining the steps to reach them. | Creating to-do lists, setting daily or weekly objectives, breaking down large projects. |

-Prioritizing | Differentiating between urgent and important tasks to focus on high-impact work. | Using frameworks like the Eisenhower Matrix, identifying "quick wins," scheduling deep work. |
+| Prioritizing | Differentiating between urgent and important tasks to focus on high-impact work. | Using frameworks like the Eisenhower Matrix, identifying quick wins, scheduling deep work. |

-Executing | Carrying out planned tasks efficiently while minimizing distractions and staying focused. | Time blocking, using focus techniques like Pomodoro, delegating tasks effectively. |
+| Executing | Carrying out planned tasks efficiently while minimizing distractions and staying focused. | Time blocking, using focus techniques like Pomodoro, delegating tasks effectively. |

-Reviewing | Assessing your progress, identifying what worked and what didn't, and refining your system. | Conducting weekly reviews, analyzing time logs, adjusting priorities for the next cycle. |
+| Reviewing | Assessing progress, identifying what worked and what didn’t, and refining your system. | Conducting weekly reviews, analyzing time logs, adjusting priorities for the next cycle. |

 Why Effective Time Management Matters